hubbabubbagump/Vermintide-2-Twitch-Bot/readme.md

 - Input the channel name of the streamer into the `Twitch Channel` field
     - channel name = 'twitch.tv/`<channel name>`'
 - Reorder the modifiers based on preference (descending order from top to bottom)
+- Press `save` to save the reordered modifier list and text in the OAuth and Channel fields

 ### TODO
 - Create a GUI and a better way to exit the application.